MicrosoftDocs/powerquery-docs/powerquery-docs/HandlingConnectorSigning.md

 # Trusted Third Party Connectors for Power BI

+[!NOTE]
-Note: If you need help creating a self-signed certificate to test these instructions, please see the Microsoft Documentation on ‘New-SelfSignedCertificate’ in PowerShell here.
+Note: If you need help creating a self-signed certificate to test these instructions, please see the Microsoft Documentation on ‘New-SelfSignedCertificate’ in PowerShell [here](https://docs.microsoft.com/en-us/powershell/module/pkiclient/new-selfsignedcertificate?view=win10-ps).

+[!NOTE]
-Note: If you need help exporting your certificate as a pfx, please see here.
+Note: If you need help exporting your certificate as a pfx, please see [here](https://knowledge.digicert.com/solution/SO26065.html).

 1. Download